Five reasons to map asbestos roofs

 4. Determining budget

 Stimulating owners to sanitize their roofs is formally not a part of the responsibilities of municipalities.
-Some municipalities, however, still choose to take a more active role in the sanitation of asbestos roofs.
+However, some municipalities still choose to take a more active role in the sanitation of asbestos roofs.
 Before any decision can be made concerning these kind of measures, it is good to know what the necessary budget is for these measures.
-A personal meeting with an owner costs money, it is therefore good to know if 50 or 500 of those meetings are needed.
+A personal meeting with an owner costs money.
+It is therefore good to know if 50 or 500 of those meetings are needed.

 5. Monitoring progress